 Applicants who are graduates of accredited high schools (or who hold a GED certificate) with no prior college work will be considered for admission to Minnesota State University, Mankato on the basis of high school courses (including Minnesota State University Preparation Standards), grades, class rank and college entrance examinations (ACT required).

-- If you rank in the Top 50% of your high school class and have met the College Preparation Requirements, you will be admitted to Minnesota State University, Mankato.
+- You rank in the Top 50% of your high school class * OR

-- If you do not meet the above admission requirements, your application will be reviewed for admission on the strength of your college preparation course work, grade point average, probability of success, academic progression as well as class rank and ACT test scores.
+- If you do not meet the above admission requirements, your application will be reviewed on the basis of strength of college preparation course work, grade point average, probability of success, academic progression, class rank and ACT test scores.
 Supplemental information may also be requested before an admission decision is made.